RevealBi/Documentation/en/datasources/supported-data-sources/microsoft-analysis-services.md

 processing of information from multiple database systems at the same time) and data mining tool in Microsoft SQL Server.

->[!NOTE] Microsoft Analysis Services is not supported in the Web version of Reveal.
+>[!NOTE] **Limitations in Web.** Microsoft Analysis Services private urls are not accessible through Reveal Web.
+You can use the Desktop, iOS or Android app to connect to private addresses.

 ### Configuring a Microsoft Analysis Services Data Source